-The cost of a council bulky waste collection for up to 6 items is £25.00.
-To arrange a council bulky waste collection from a residential property, please call 0115 907 2244.
+The cost of a council bulky waste collection for up to six items is £25.

 Items should be presented at the front of the property.
 Refunds will not be given if we attend a property to collect bulky items or white goods and the items are not presented or they have been removed by a third party.